About the college

 The college accommodates its graduate students in single study bedrooms at Lady Margaret Hall’s main site in North Oxford.
 In recent years, LMH has offered additional off-site accommodation/housing through the college’s leased private accommodation in other areas of Oxford.
 The college is not able to offer accommodation for families, but those with families could apply for University accommodations.

 The Clore Graduate Centre opened in 2016 and provides a number of en-suite study bedrooms for graduate students.
 Further accommodation is available in the college's houses near the main college site, and in other historic buildings within the grounds.
 All on-site accommodation is located within a couple of minutes' walk of the college library, MCR and dining hall.

 The priority for the college is to house students in their first year of studies.
-Priority is given to those with disabilities and those from overseas.
+Priority is given to disabled students and those from overseas.
 For students returning after their first year of studies, accommodation is normally only available for students active in college life who have been elected as Middle Common Room (MCR) officers.
 Accommodation for other returning graduates is subject to availability.

 More information about accommodation at Lady Margaret Hall is available on the college website.
 As some of the college's accommodation is relatively new, it also had some purpose built disabled rooms.

 For ten weeks each term, breakfast, lunch and dinner are served in the college's dining hall from Monday to Friday, with brunch available on Saturday.
 The dining hall is closed on Sunday.
 All graduate residents have access to shared self-catering facilities within their accommodation buildings.
 Outside term time a reduced catering service is usually available.
 The college offers graduates some free formal dinners to ensure that everyone can have that quintessentially Oxford experience.

 The cost of meals in the dining hall is not included in the accommodation charge and they are offered (at subsidised costs) on as pay-as-you-go basis using a cashless payment system.

 This college accepts graduate students for the following courses: